 The successful candidate will not be expected to participate in General Medical on-call rota.

-Cavan provides localised acute care with established rehabilitation pathways in Monaghan
+Cavan provides localised acute care with established rehabilitation pathways in Monaghan.

 Clinical Support: Neurology services, including clinics for stroke patients, are supported by consultants affiliated with the Mater Misericordiae University Hospital, ensuring high-level specialist input.